mina-amanian/mina-amanian/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=ryo-ma)](https://github.com/ryo-ma/github-profile-trophy)
 - 👋 Hi, I’m @mina-amanian

-- 👀 I’m interested in Programming, machine learning , python and Security
+- 👨‍💻 All of my projects are available at https://github.com/mina-amanian 👀

 - 🌱 I’m currently work as security analyst and also programming in Python

 - 💞️ I’m looking to collaborate on machine learning and deep learning project

-- 📫 How to reach me ...
+- 📄 Know about my experiences https://www.linkedin.com/in/mina-amanian/

 <!---
 mina-amanian/mina-amanian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.